Skip to main content

 Inbox Pattern for Exactly-Once Delivery

-Forge stores idempotency keys before processing:
+Forge atomically claims idempotency keys before processing:

 INSERT INTO forge_webhook_events (idempotency_key, webhook_name, processed_at, expires_at)